abhiTronix/vidgear/README.md

 ### WriteGear

 WriteGear is undoubtedly the most powerful Video Processing Gear of them all.
 It solely handles various powerful FFmpeg tools that allow us to do almost anything you can imagine with multimedia files.
 With WriteGear API, you can process real-time video frames into a lossless format and specification suitable for our playback in just a few lines of codes.
 These specifications include setting bitrate, codec, framerate, resolution, subtitles, compression, etc. Furthermore, we can multiplex extracted audio at the output with compression and all that in real-time(see this example).
-In addition to this, WriteGear also provides flexible access to OpenCV's VideoWriter API which provide some basic tools for video frames encoding but without compression.
+In addition to this, WriteGear also provides flexible access to OpenCV's VideoWriter API which provides some basic tools for video frames encoding but without compression.

 **WriteGear primarily operates in the following two modes:**